kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Skill Development

-**Trish's growth mindset**: *"Every contribution is an opportunity to learn and grow.
+**Glow's growth mindset**: *"Every contribution is an opportunity to learn and grow.
 We're committed to helping you develop your technical skills."*

 - **Pair programming** with experienced contributors
 - **Technical workshops** and training sessions